NYCJacob/react-myReads/README.md

 ### My Reads Project for Udacity React Nanodegree

 ### INSTALLATION
 - npm install
 - npm start
--  server will broadcast app on port 3000
+- npm server will broadcast app on port 3000

-## Usage
+## Usage/Features
 - app will start by fetching books and displaying them in one of three shelves.
+- a spinner will display when app is fetching data
 - each book has a drop down to change the shelf or remove the book.
 - there is a link at the bottom to search for new books to add to the list.
+- search has basic type ahead feature based on set of valid search terms specified by BooksAPI.
+- each book has star ratings which respond to hover and click actions.
-- changes made are updated to the server via the BooksAPI
+- changes made are updated to the server via the BooksAPI and locally to indexDB
+- rating data saved locally but not supported by BooksAPI

 ## Issues
-- this plugin seems to have a bug or conflict with webpack so I used the plain css spinner list-books -- https://github.com/KyleAMathews/react-spinkit  which is a port of https://github.com/tobiasahlin/SpinKit
+- this plugin seems to have a bug or conflict with Webpack so I used the plain css spinner list-books -- https://github.com/KyleAMathews/react-spinkit  which is a port of https://github.com/tobiasahlin/SpinKit

 - changes state with an array of objects proved difficult, this post helped